Gary Neiwand

-Gary Neiwand (born 4 September 1966) is an Australian retired track cyclist.
+Gary Malcolm Neiwand (born 4 September 1966) is an Australian retired track cyclist.
 He is a former world champion, who also won four Olympic medals during his career.

 Biography

 Early life and career

 Neiwand was born in Melbourne, Victoria, on 4 September 1966, the son of Ronald Charles Neiwand.

 Neiwand represented his country at cycling for more than a decade.
 He was Commonwealth Games sprint champion in 1986 and won his first Olympic medal at the 1988 Summer Olympics in Seoul, winning bronze in the sprint event.

 He repeated his success at the Commonwealth Games in 1990, taking the gold in the sprint.
 Neiwand won his first World Championship medal in 1991 in Stuttgart, winning the bronze in the sprint.
 He then went on to become the World Champion in both the keirin and sprint in 1993.
 1994 saw Neiwand complete a hat-trick, winning his successive third sprint gold medal at the Commonwealth Games.